Govt asks telcos to convey about opting for dues moratorium by Oct 29 | Business

 In line with the bold reforms announced for the telecom sector, the government has now written to telcos, including Bharti Airtel, Vodafone Idea and Reliance Jio, asking them to convey by October 29 if they would be opting for four-year dues moratorium, according to sources.

-It has also given 90 days' time to the operators to indicate if they want to opt for converting the interest amount pertaining to the moratorium period into equity.
+It has also given 90-day time to the operators to indicate if they want to opt for converting the interest amount pertaining to the moratorium period into equity.

 Along with this option, the audited financial statements of the immediately preceding financial year (2020-21) may be submitted, according to a letter seen by PTI.

+Interest as stipulated in the relevant year of auction of spectrum will, however, be charged so that the Net Present Value (NPV) of the payable amount is protected.

+''The option for moratorium, may be conveyed to this office by October 29,'' the letter said.

-The letters were sent by Department of Telecom on Friday to individual players, and between them, the content and procedural modalities outlined vary slightly at places.
+The letters were sent by Department of Telecom on Friday to the individual operators.

+''Option for converting the interest amount, arising out of protection of NPV on account of deferred spectrum dues, pertaining to the moratorium period, by way of equity, shall be exercised within 90 days of this notification,'' it said.

+DoT's letter spells out the fine print related to the option for moratorium of deferred spectrum auction instalments and AGR-related dues as also the modalities for converting interest amount into equity.

 Recently, the government approved a blockbuster relief package for the telecom sector that includes a four-year break for companies from paying statutory dues, permission to share scarce airwaves, change in the definition of revenue on which levies are paid and 100 per cent foreign investment through the automatic route.